Best DIY ways to Remove Glued Wood Flooring (Hardwood or Engineered) and 5 Ways to Remove Flooring Adhesive on Concrete.

 So, in addition to removing an arched doorway in a wall of this room, I needed to rip up the bad flooring.

-After removing this glued down wood floor, I installed tile flooring.
+After removing this glued down wood floor, I installed extra large tile flooring.
 Tile just seems safer than wood in Houston.
 You can see the finished room makeover in this Family Room Makeover On A Budget post.

 If you need some tips for how to install floor tile, I shared a good walkthrough when I tiled during my Master Bathroom Remodel last year.